uswong/homebridge-bondbridge/README.md

 The key words within the square brackets are the possible values to the `setupOption` in the config.json (see example below).

-(B) Users who do not have access to Homebridge UI need to make sure that the homebridge config.json contain a BondBridge config looks like the following:
+<B>(B) Users who do not have access to Homebridge UI</B> need to make sure that the homebridge config.json contain a BondBridge config looks like the following:
 ```shell
 {
     "name": "BondBridge",